 The “02_Bidders Response” document sets out questions for Bidders’ response in 09 (nine) separate tabs / worksheets.
 Each worksheet must be completed by the Bidder as set out in the 02_Instructions Table in clause 10.7 below.

-Any Bidder that wishes to be considered for Lots 1 and 2 must complete responses to of the following tabs / worksheets on the “02_Bidders Response” document:
+Bidders must complete the Lot tabs for every Lot that they wish to be considered for.
+Any Bidder that wishes to be considered for Lots 1 and 2 and 2 Agents ONLY must complete responses to all of the following tabs / worksheets on the “02_Bidders Response” document:

 “5.
 Lot 1 HSCC Licence”;

 “6.
-Lot 2 Providers Lic – Agree“7.
-Lot 2 Agents ”.
+Lot 2 Providers Lic – Agree;

+“7.
+Lot 2 AgentsONLY”.

+Where the potential Provider is an intermediary such as a bookseller or an Agent the Bidder should apply under Lot 2 Agents ONLY of the “02_Bidders Response” document.
+This is required as many of the essential and desirable requirements for Lot 2 may be publisher dependent and the Agent is not in a position to agree on the publishers behalf;

 Bidders should note that if appointed to the Framework, the details provided in their responses to the requirements and associated targets, will be set out in the guidance and information provided on the NICE website to support Framework purchasing:

-Subject to clauses 10.5 above and to clause 16.2.3 of the “03_Framework Terms & Conditions of Contract”, the performance and quality of the appointed Providers’ delivery of the agreed requirements will be incorporated into an “Annual Quality Review” to be published on the NICE website to support and inform Framework purchasing.
+Subject to clauses 10.5 above and to clause 16.2.3 of the “03_Framework Terms & Conditions of Contract”, the performance and quality of the appointed Providers’ adherence to and delivery of the agreed requirements and associated targets will be incorporated into an “Annual Quality Review” to be published on the NICE website to support and inform Framework purchasing.

 02_Instructions Table